THE COMMUNITY BENEFIT FUND

 > A project plan, covering benefits of the project, why the money should be spent, how much money is needed, and what the money will be spent on, and how the benefits for the community on Colonsay will be sustainable.

-All successful applicants will be required to complete an end-of-project to report, so that the CCC and Marine Harvest can see that monies awarded have been used appropriately, in accordance with the Fund criteria.
+All successful applicants will be required to complete an end-of-project to report, so that the CCC and MOWI (Marine Harvest) can see that monies awarded have been used appropriately, in accordance with the Fund criteria.
 The submitted information must outline the amount of funding, any matched funding, project details and outcomes, including the number and breakdown of people who benefitted from the award.

-On reflection, the form does not lend itself to reproduction here; it is very straightforward and quite simply requests the very basic information that will be required for an initial assessment of eligibility.
+The form does not lend itself to reproduction here bu may be downloaded; it is very straightforward and quite simply requests the very basic information that will be required for an initial assessment of eligibility.
 If for any reason anyone cannot download and print the form, please contact any member of the Community Council for a hard copy.
 The Community Council is anxious to minimise unnecessary delay and to encourage expressions of interest.